quantum-tinkerer/MeanFi/README.md

 # `MeanFi`

-`MeanFi` is a finite-temperature Hartree-Fock solver for tight-binding models with density-density interactions.
+`MeanFi` is a Hartree-Fock solver for tight-binding models with density-density interactions.
-Fixed-filling density updates are evaluated with adaptive quadrature and cached eigensystem reuse via `stateful_quadrature`.
+For `kT > 0`, fixed-filling density updates are evaluated with adaptive quadrature and cached eigensystem reuse via `stateful_quadrature`.
+For `kT = 0`, they are evaluated with a separate adaptive simplicial backend that combines a charge solve with a follow-up density quadrature pass.

 ## Workflow